oconnor663/jacko.io/posts/object_soup.md

     here's [the relevant chapter of The
     Book](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html).

-The short answer is, we **use indexes instead of references**.
-To see why, we'll start by looking at three other approaches that don't work.
+The short answer is: **use indexes instead of references**.
+To see why, we'll look at three other approaches that don't work.
 If you just want to see the code that works, skip to part four.

 Our object soup of the day is a toy program that models two friends, Alice and Bob.
 Here's the Python version ([Godbolt](https://godbolt.org/z/cdMjoqGc7)):